Installing Facebook Pixel in 2018Facebook pixel is used by marketers to drop a cookie on your website that will track all the visitors.

-According to Facebook’s guide on the pixel, it helps to:
+According to Facebook’s guide, the pixel helps you to:

 - 1. Make sure your Facebook ads are bringing results

-After you’ve installed the pixel to your website, you’ll be able to track whether the campaign is bringing conversions off the Facebook platform.
+After you’ve installed the pixel on your website, you’ll be able to track whether the campaign is bringing conversions off the Facebook platform.